Aider-AI/aider/examples/update-docs.md

 # Automatically update docs with aider and gpt-4

-> The user asks aider to automatically update the Usage docs based on the latest version of the main() function in the code.
+> In this chat transcript, the user asks aider to automatically update the Usage docs based on the latest version of the main() function in the code.

 #### >  the cmd line args in main() have been updated. update the readme to accurately describe them.